digital-power/dbt_ae_course/README.md

 ## Step 1: Clone the Repository

-1. **Clone the repository** to your laptop by running in your terminal:
+1. **Clone the repository** to your laptop by running in your terminal :
    ```bash
    git clone https://github.com/digital-power/dbt_ae_course.git <desired_name>
    ```